Teodor Negoiță: Arctic expeditions

 Negoiță organized several Romanian expeditions in the Arctic: in Greenland, the northern areas of Canada, and Spitsbergen island in the (Svalbard) archipelago.
 He assembled teams of experts including geographers, geologists, engineers, doctors and biologists.
 These teams may have been the first Romanian teams to participate in cross-border expeditions.
 In his first expedition, however, five Romanians were lost in a helicopter crash.

 He also did some exploration on his own in Greenland and the Spitsbergen (Svalbard) archipelago, travelling approximately 300 km on skis.

-Negoiţă established contact with Danish, Norwegian, Canadian, and Russian researchers, wanting to obtain information on other countries' work so that his Romanian team would be conducting original research.
+Negoiță established contact with Danish, Norwegian, Canadian, and Russian researchers, wanting to obtain information on other countries' work so that his Romanian team would be conducting original research.

 In 1994 he established the Romanian Institute of Polar Research as a private institution, intending to gather scientists from different fields who had a passion for polar exploration.
 He obtained funding for the institute's research projects from private sponsors, the Romanian government and European sources.
 After 1995 he returned to heading Romanian polar expeditions.

 Negoiță trained for more than a year to make an expedition to the North Pole on skis during a Russian "last degree" research expedition.
 This training improved his physical condition to the point that he was able to ski for hundreds of kilometers, resist the cold and pull a sled that weighed 50–100 kg.
 He trained eight hours a day pulling two tires to simulate the sled he would take to the North Pole.
 On April 21, 1995, he became the first known Romanian explorer to reach the North Pole on skis during the Russian expedition.

 Antarctic expeditions

 After the North Pole expedition, Negoiță turned his attention to Antarctica.

 Antarctica is the only harsh environment on the planet.
 Here we find the driest atmosphere on the planet, this provide high quality astronomical studies, atmospheres studies, research regarding climate changes, magnetism research.
 Over Antarctics lies the largest ozone hole, research regarding pollution can be made at this place, from here we can sample a lot of meteorites, find new minerals, some with special qualities that can become source for new technology.
 Antarctic is also a “biological laboratory“, extremely interesting for wild life research.

 During his Antarctic expeditions, Negoiță earned a doctorate in chemistry by defending a PhD thesis titled "Pollution control in Arctic and Antarctic areas".

-In December 2000 Romanian President Emil Constantinescu awarded Negoiță the Star of Romania Medal, officer rank.